kebrahimpour/jpegxs-rs/commercial/README.md

-# Commercial Track - Clean Room Implementation
+# Commercial Track - Clean-Room Implementation

-## ⚠️ IMPORTANT: CLEAN ROOM REQUIREMENTS
+## ⚠️ CRITICAL LEGAL NOTICE

-This directory contains ONLY clean-room implementations with full commercial rights.
+This directory contains clean-room implementations developed ONLY from:

-### Rules for Contributing to This Directory

-1. **NEVER** copy code from `reference/` directory
-2. **NEVER** look at reference implementation while coding here
-3. **ONLY** use these resources:
-   - ISO/IEC 21122 standard documents
+- ISO/IEC 21122 specifications
 - Academic papers and textbooks
-   - Mathematical definitions
+- Mathematical equations and algorithms
-   - Your own original ideas

-### Current Status

-#### ✅ Ready for Commercial Use
+**ABSOLUTELY NO CODE from the reference implementation or evaluation track may be copied, referenced, or studied when working in this commercial track.**

+## Clean-Room Development Rules

+### ✅ ALLOWED Resources
+- ISO/IEC 21122-1:2019 (Core coding system)
-- Project structure and build system
+- ISO/IEC 21122-2:2019 (Profiles and buffer models)
-- CLI interface design
+- Academic papers on wavelet transforms
+- Mathematical specifications

+### ❌ FORBIDDEN Resources
+- Any code in `reference/jxs/` directory
-- I/O utilities (non-algorithmic)
+- Any code in `crates/` directory (except I/O utilities marked as original)
-- Testing framework

-#### 🚧 In Development (Clean Room)
-- [ ] DWT 5/3 transform (from ISO spec)
-- [ ] DWT 9/7 transform (from ISO spec)
-- [ ] Entropy coding (from ISO spec)
-- [ ] Packet structure (from ISO spec)

-#### 📋 Planned
+- GitHub repositories with JPEG XS implementations
+- AI-generated code suggestions for specific algorithms

+## Current Status

+The commercial track is ready for clean-room development.
+Next step: obtain ISO specifications and begin DWT implementation from mathematical equations only.

+## Success Criteria

-- [ ] Rate control algorithms
+- [ ] All algorithms implemented from ISO spec only
-- [ ] Profile implementations
+- [ ] Zero derivative code in commercial track
-- [ ] SIMD optimizations
+- [ ] Performance within 20% of reference implementation

-### How This Works

-1. **Study Phase**: Read ONLY specifications and papers
-2. **Design Phase**: Create original design documents
-3. **Implement Phase**: Write code from scratch
-4. **Test Phase**: Validate against spec requirements
-5. **Review Phase**: Legal review for clean-room compliance

-### Commercial Licensing

-Code in this directory can be:
-- Licensed commercially without restrictions
-- Sold as proprietary software
-- Used in closed-source products
-- Distributed under any license terms

-### Contact

-For commercial licensing of clean-room implementations:
-- Keyvan Ebrahimpour
-- Email: k1.ebrahimpour@gmail.com

-### Development Log

-All clean-room development is logged in `docs/clean-room-log.md` for legal documentation.